suleimana/sjsws/README.md

 - Java Service Wrapper.
 - Apache Jakarta Commons Daemon package (Jsvc).

-These alternatives are much more advanced and you can do lot more by unsing them.
+These alternatives are much more advanced and you can do lot more by using them.
 However, they come with some complexities such as compatibility issues, having the need to implement custom interfaces, or that it requires to install some extra packages before using.
 A shell script, on the other hand, is easier to adapt to changing OS and Java environments.

 Features